 Wendy B. Rice, Psy.D., Licensed Psychologist & Founder of Rice Psychology Group

-Since opening her private practice in Tampa in 2001, Dr. Wendy Rice has become widely known in the region as a highly qualified and compassionate psychologist.
-She has significant experience working with children, adolescents and adults, offering Diagnostic Interviews, Testing and Assessments, and General Psychotherapy to her clients.
+Since opening her private practice in Tampa in 2001, Dr. Wendy Rice has become widely known in the region as a highly-qualified and compassionate psychologist.
+She has extensive experience in working with children, adolescents and adults, offering clinical interviews, consultations, testing and assessment, and general psychotherapy.

-In 2006, Dr. Rice relocated her practice headquarters to its current Carrollwood location, and in 2010, she added several therapists and expanded her services to create Rice Psychology Group.
-Rice Psychology Group opened their South Tampa office in Palma Ceia in the Winter of 2012.
-Under Dr. Rice’s direction, the practice’s psychologists and therapists work to offer personalized care in an atmosphere that is both professional and relaxed.
+In 2006, Dr. Rice relocated her practice’s headquarters to its current Carrollwood location, and in 2010, she added several therapists and expanded her services to create Rice Psychology Group.
+Rice Psychology Group opened in South Tampa in the winter of 2012 and moved to its permanent Hyde Park location in the summer of 2017.
+Under Dr. Rice’s direction, the practice’s psychologists and therapists work to offer personalized care in an atmosphere that’s both professional and relaxed.

 Dr. Rice began her career in Manhattan at a practice that specialized in working with children with difficult temperaments.
 She received her Master’s degree and Doctorate in Psychology from Yeshiva University in New York City.
 From there, she completed her American Psychological Association (APA)-approved internship in clinical psychology at the Astor Home for Children in the Bronx.